-Dr. Byrd received his Ph.D. from the University of South Carolina in 1977, specializing in high-resolution biomolecular NMR.
+Dr. Byrd received his Ph.D. from the University of South Carolina, specializing in high-resolution biomolecular NMR.
 He was a postdoctoral fellow and subsequently a research officer in the Molecular Biophysics Laboratory of the National Research Council of Canada, where he investigated biological membranes by solid-state NMR.
 Following a period as a senior investigator at the Center for Drugs and Biologics/FDA, he established the Macromolecular NMR Section of the ABL-Basic Research Program at the NCI-Frederick in 1992.
 He chaired the Experimental NMR Conference in 1992 and co-chaired the International Conference on Magnetic Resonance in Biological Systems in 1996.
 Dr. Byrd was appointed Chief of the Structural Biophysics Laboratory in the Center for Cancer Research, NCI at its establishment in 1999.
 He has served on multiple drug discovery panels for NCI and served as the Director of the Molecular Discovery Program from 2009-2011.
-After serving as Chief of SBL 1999-2017, Dr. Byrd stepped down as Chief of SBL and continues as a Senior Investigator in the SBL.
+After serving as Chief of SBL 1999-2017, Dr. Byrd continues as a Senior Investigator in the SBL.
 He has been very active with the Protein Data Bank (PDB), serving on the Advisory Committee of the world-wide PDB 2004-present, chair of this committee 2015-2018, and on the Advisory Committee of the RCSB PDB since 2009.

 Chao FA, Khago D, Byrd RA.
 Achieving pure spin effects by artifact suppression in methyl adiabatic relaxation experiments.
 J Biomol NMR.
 2020;74(4-5):223-228.